 Travelpro came into the market a bit later than some of the bigger brands, but their cases are still worth checking out.
 They only have a few case ranges, but their offering is well thought out and well loved by travelers around the world.

-The Maxlite 4 is an extremely light case that is still durable and has enough standard features that will keep you traveling for years to come.
+The Maxlite 5 is the latest in a series of a extremely light suitcases from Travelpro.
+Although they have made it lightweight, it is still durable and has enough standard features that will keep you traveling for years to come.

 This is the entry level case from Travelpro that is in its forth generation now and still going.
 And with every model change, they seem to shave off that little bit more weight (here is Maxlite 3 vs 4)